-This course enables students to further develop knowledge and skills related to machining, welding, print reading, and computer numerical control (CNC).
+This course enables students to further develop knowledge and skills related to machining, welding, print reading, computer numerical control (CNC), robotics, and design.
 Students will develop proficiency in using mechanical, pneumatic, electronic, and computer control systems in a project-based learning environment and may have opportunities to obtain industry-standard training and certification.
 Students will expand their awareness of environmental and societal issues and career opportunities in the manufacturing industry.

-Prerequisite: TMJ3C1
+Prerequisite: TMJ3C2 or TMW3E1

-Manufacturing Technology - Metal Working TMJ4E1 Grade 12 Workplace
+Manufacturing Technology TMW4E1 Grade 12 Workplace